The man who was stabbed to death was said to have been handing out church leaflets at the time

-Murder suspect accused of stabbing man handing out church leaflets in Sheffield appears in court
+Murder suspect accused of stabbing man Sheffield city centre appears in court

 The man charged with the murder of 24-year-old Mohamed Issa Koroma, who was fatally stabbed in Sheffield city centre in broad daylight, appeared in court today.